vibhu-dixit/BountyHub_SunHacks-26/README.md

 # SunHacks-26
-# #🎯 BountyBoard – Freelancing Meets Bounty Hunting
+## 🎯 BountyHub– Freelancing Meets Bounty Hunting

 ## Overview
 BountyBoard is a web platform that blends the **urgency of bounty hunting** with the **flexibility of freelancing**.